Blood Death Knight Gear, Tier Sets & BiS – Legion 7.3.5

 , and Strength/Haste stat stick trinkets from World Quests are extremely powerful for their item level, and can be superior to many Normal, Heroic, and even some Mythic trinkets from Emerald Nightmare and The Nighthold.

-rolled to Haste is probably the best trinket a Blood Death Knight can hope to obtain, and Strength/Haste proc trinkets like
+rolled to Haste is probably the best trinket a Blood DK can hope to obtain, and Strength/Haste proc trinkets like

 are also highly desirable.